-Firstsource helped a leading UK-based Mobile Virtual Network Operator (MVNO) move 100% of its contact centre operations to WAH model within a week of lockdown to provide uninterrupted customer support.
+Firstsource helped a leading UK-based Mobile Virtual Network Operator (MVNO) move 100% of its contact center operations to WAH model within a week of lockdown to provide uninterrupted customer support.
 Firstsource's end-toend remote solution - from recruitment, technology deployment and training to scheduling, monitoring and management - enabled the MVNO to quickly adapt to evolving conditions and ensure topnotch customer service even under challenging circumstances.

 UK-based Mobile Virtual Network Operator (MVNO)

-To learn more about how Firstsource can help you seamlessly transition your contact centre support operations to a distributed workforce model for success over the short as well as the long term, visit www.firstsource.com/WAH.
+To learn more about how Firstsource can help you seamlessly transition your contact center support operations to a distributed workforce model for success over the short as well as the long term, click here firstso